ohkami-rs/ohkami/README.md

         .serve_on("localhost:3000")
 }
 ```
-- "Middleware function" is just a function that takes one of nothing, `&Context` or `&mut Context` as its argument and returns `()`.
+- "Middleware function" is just a function that takes `Context` or `mut Context` as its argument and returns `Context`.
 You can register such functions with their routes ( where they should work ) in a `Middleware`.
 - Middleware funcs is **inserted before** handler works, so middleware funcs are executed only when **the handler exists** ( e.g. In the code above for example, `tracing::info("Hello, middleware")!` will NOT executed for a request `POST /` because no handler for this is found ).
 - *Current design may be changed in future version.*